nogibjj/Individual_Project3_Kelly_Tong/README.md

 This repository is for IDS706 Individual Project 3.

 ## Purpose
+This repository includes the python code for creating a Data Processing Pipeline that can operate in Databricks.
+This pipeline includes functions in extracting, transforming and loading, as well as a query fuction that generate a visualization.
+This entire repository can be clone in Databricks to perform job run and editing in workspace.
+Both python libraries and Databricks are used to facilitate efficient data processing and analysis job.
+More building process and query results are included in sectons below.

 ## Important Things included are:
 - ``.devcontainer`` includes a Dockerfile and devcontainer.json.